Yes. We expect an equal distribution of boys and girls participating in our camp.

 We focus on one stroke per day and a day of starts, turns and stroke review.
 Swimmers are taught efficient technique methods and swim 25 and 50 yards of stroke drills at a time in order to better understand the body position, pulling pattern and kick of each stroke.
 The focus on Monday is freestyle, Tuesday – backstroke, Wednesday – breaststroke, Thursday – butterfly.
 On Fridays, the focus is on starts and turns.

-Not for the Stroke Development Camps.
+Our Stroke Development Camps are technique based.
 The coaches may run short sets to reenforce the skills when tired, but there are no specific training workouts involved.

 Yes, coaches will videotape swimmers above and underwater at least once a day depending on their age and goals.

 All that is required is a suit, towel and goggles for water sessions.
 Athletic shoes, t-shirt and shorts are necessary for our out of water activities.
 Swimmers should also bring water bottles and label all equipment.
 For full information, see our Additional Information page.

 Yes, parents are welcome to watch camp sessions from the spectator section.
 No parents are permitted on pool deck while camp is in session.

 We invite coaches from around the US who will bring a unique perspective on swimming to our camp.
 Most are high school or collegiate coaches while others come from club or YMCA coaching backgrounds.
 We also utilize college swimmers who bring a dynamic approach when working with our younger athletes.
 All coaches attend a training session so we can provide a consistent approach when working with the swimmers.